More American Graffiti: Critical reception

 Charles Champlin of the Los Angeles Times was also positive, writing that "the protagonists are affecting as before and More American Graffiti is an uncommonly evocative trip back to our common past— a stirring reminder in both style and substance of what we've been through."
 Gary Arnold of The Washington Post wrote "All this fussy, arbitrary switching of scenes, years and aspect ratios may wow them back in film school, but the complicated framework reveals nothing but one inconsequential or misleading vignette after another.
-Norton doesn't achieve a true dramatic convergence of parallel stories; and his historical vision is confined to cheerleading reaffirmations of all the old counterculture cliches about war, cops, Women's Liberation, you name it."
+Norton doesn't achieve a true dramatic convergence of parallel stories; and his historical vision is confined to cheerleading reaffirmations of all the old counterculture clichés about war, cops, Women's Liberation, you name it."

 Veronica Geng of The New Yorker called the film "a mess of time shifts and pointless, confusing split-screen techniques that make the images look dinky instead of multiplying their impact.
 For as busy a movie I have seen, it is visually one of the most boring.
 Norton trades in the grammar of moving pictures for a formula that says the sixties equals fragmentation equals split screen— and split screen we get; baby's first jigsaw puzzles of simultaneous action, until we long for a simple cut from a moving car to a closeup of the driver."
 David Ansen of Newsweek wrote "This is all very film-school fancy, but what does it mean?
 Alas, precious little.
-'More' in this case is decidedly less.
+More in this case is decidedly less.
 Once you get used to the cross-cutting— which is rather like switching channels between four different TV shows— the realization dawns that none of the segments is particularly interesting."